George Frideric Handel: Musical education

 Sometime between the ages of seven and nine, Handel accompanied his father to Weissenfels, where he came under the notice of one whom Handel thereafter always regarded throughout life as his benefactor, Duke Johann Adolf I. (Note: The year and purpose of the visit and why the meeting occurred are variously given.
 Schoelcher and Bone have it that Handel was seven and they were visiting a son by Georg's first marriage, who was in service to the Duke.
 Friedrich Chrysander states that they were visiting the younger Handel's nephew, Carl (ten years his senior) who was the Duke's valet.

 Lang writes that Handel was nine and Handel's father, holding a court position, must have frequently travelled to Weissenfels, where the Duke had established a residence after Prussia had annexed the city of Halle.
 Young Handel was taken along because he could be cared for by relatives of his late wife.)
 Somehow Handel made his way to the court organ in the palace chapel of the Holy Trinity, where he surprised everyone with his playing.
 Overhearing this performance and noting the youth of the performer caused the Duke, whose suggestions were not to be disregarded, to recommend to Georg Händel that Handel be given musical instruction.
 Handel's father engaged the organist at the Halle parish church, the young Friedrich Wilhelm Zachow, to instruct Handel.
 Zachow would be the only teacher that Handel ever had.
 Because of his church employment, Zachow was an organist "of the old school", revelling in fugues, canons, and counterpoint.
 But he was also familiar with developments in music across Europe and his own compositions "embraced the new concerted, dramatic style".
 (Note: "His cantatas, often highly dramatic, are distinguished by very imaginative choral writing, colourful orchestration, and skilful handling of the concerted element.")

 When Zachow discovered the talent of Handel, he introduced him "to a vast collection of German and Italian music, which he possessed, sacred and profane, vocal and instrumental compositions of different schools, different styles, and of every master".
 Many traits considered "Handelian" can be traced back to Zachow's music.
-At the same time Handel continued practice on the harpsichord, and learned violin and organ, but according to Burney his special affection was for the hautbois (oboe).
+At the same time Handel continued practice on the harpsichord, and learnt violin and organ, but according to Burney his special affection was for the hautbois (oboe).
 Schoelcher speculates that his youthful devotion to the instrument explains the large number of pieces he composed for the oboe.